FactomProject/factom-docs/wallet/includes/_create-entry-credit-address.md

 <aside class="warning"><br>
 Note that some addresses have a "full white star" on their left, others have an "empty star".
-This is to show you the addresses that have been created with your wallet "seed" (full white star) and the ones that have been imported (empty star) also known as "External Addresses".
+This is to show you the addresses that have been created with your wallet "seed" (full white star) and the ones that have been imported (empty star) also known as "External Addresses."
-As we mentioned in the "Backup Your Wallets!" guide only addresses created with the wallet seed can be recovered with the "seed file".
+As we mentioned in the "Backup Your Wallets!" guide only addresses created with the wallet seed can be recovered with the "seed file."
 </aside>

 ![Wallet43](images/wallet_041.png)

-If you click on the blue QR code button on the left of an address you will go back to the QR code screen above.
+If you click on the blue QR code button on the left of an address, you will go back to the QR code screen above.

 ![Wallet 44](images/wallet_030.png)

-If you click on the blue pencil you will be able to edit address details such as its Nickname, and more.
+If you click on the blue pencil, you will be able to edit address details such as its Nickname, and more.

 ![Wallet 45](images/wallet_042.png)